 Introduction

-Here a proposal is presented for a completely distributed transmit power control mechanism for peer aware communications (PAC) at the physical (PHY) layer, including prioritized communications (at PHY layer), for any number of Tx/Rx source/destination pairs (single-hop) or source/relays/destination pairs (multi-hop).
+Here a proposal is presented for a completely distributed transmit power control mechanism for peer aware communications (PAC) at the physical (PHY) layer, including prioritized communications (at PHY layer), for any number of transmit/receive (Tx/Rx) source/destination pairs (single-hop) or source/relays/destination pairs (multi-hop).

 The power control mechanism is a refinement of distributed discrete SINR balancing as described in [1], by incorporating game-theoretic utility maximization, in order to obtain Pareto optimal outcomes, rapidly.
 It offers better packet delivery ratio (PDR) for high priority communications in less iterations/time-stages than conventional power control techniques that can be applied in a distributed fashion.
 Moreover, the proposal reduces power consumption across all sources, significantly.